-I didn’t know what to make of this unexpected behavior and rapid decline, but I have a lot of experience babysitting drunks, so I decided it was time for us to leave before things got out of hand.
+I didn’t know what to make of this rapid decline, but I have a lot of experience babysitting drunks, so I decided it was time for us to leave before things got out of hand.

-For some reason, however, probably because I wasn’t totally sober either, as we headed out the door I suggested we make one more stop.
+However, it was really early and I didn’t want his foolishness to ruin my night, so as we headed out the door I suggested we make one more stop.

 I rushed toward the bar to intervene and apologize and as I did, I got the high sign from the bartender to get him the fuck out.

 I struggled to get him back to his feet and then both of us up the hilly sidewalk to my car.
-I was wearing him like a backpack, trying to get him to cooperate and to keep us both on our feet, but before we could get to the sanctuary of the car, he knocked us to the ground and I’d had enough.
+I was wearing him like a backpack, trying to get him to cooperate and to keep us both on our feet, but before we could get to the sanctuary of the car, he knocked us to the ground.

 When we got to my apartment, I put him in my bed where he promptly passed out with his clothes and shoes on and I fell asleep next to a man I didn’t know and didn’t like very much.

 He was embarrassed, he said, and hoped I wasn’t angry.
-I wasn’t angry, per se, but I was concerned, and exhausted and what happened to “not being a drinker?”
+I wasn’t angry, per se, but I was concerned, and exhausted and, I asked, what happened to “not being a drinker?”

 So, good, great.
 That’s that, then, right?